Adrian-Ponsone/Fiori_Lanus_Ponsone_Entrega_Final/README.md

 ####¿how to make the code work correctly?####

 ---------------------------------------------------------------------------------------------------------------
-1.Clone the repository
+1.Clone the repository using "git clone link_github".

-2.Once opened, create the virtual enviroment and activate it with "venv/Scripts/activate"
+2.Once opened, create the virtual enviroment and activate it with ". virtual_enviroment_name/Scripts/activate".

-3.Install Django with "pip install django" at the cmd and verify that is working correctly
+3.Once activated, install Django with "pip install django" at the terminal and verify that is working correctly.

-4.Install pillow with "python -m pip install Pillow"
+4.Install pillow with "python -m pip install Pillow".

-5.Install ckeditor with "pip install django-ckeditor"
+5.Install ckeditor with "pip install django-ckeditor".

-6.Make the migrations in the cmd with "py manage.py migrate" for create the database
+6.Make the migrations in the terminal to create the database:

-7.Start the development server with "py manage.py runserver"
+    For make the migrations use:    py manage.py makemigrations py manage.py migrate

-8.Open the http link with (ctrl + click)
+7.Run the project with "py manage.py runserver".

-9.enjoy the blog!!
+8.Open the http link with (ctrl + click).

-Superuser
+9.First you will have to register with an user name and a password, if you don't signup you wouldn't able to post, edit or eliminate the cars previusly created but if you aren't log you still can see the list car history created to the moment.

-user: admin
+10.To use the section of admin you will have to create a superuser with py manage.py created superuser and login as superuser.

-pass: 123456
+11.Finally, enjoy the blog!!.
 --------------------------------------------------------------------------------------------------------------

 by Agustín Fiori, Adrian Ponsone and Agustin Lanus